mazen-elbaz/First-Aid-App/README.md

 - `requests` for handling web requests
 - `tkinter` *(usually built-in with Python)*

+---

+## 📜 License

+This project is open-source and available under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+---

 You can install the required packages using:

 ```bash